NikolaosProjects/AI-Object-Outline-and-Animation/README.md

 These are very important parameters that the model needs to have defined correctly, in order to be able to analyze the picture.

 The model processes the image and returns a "segmentation mask".
 A "segmentation mask" is a 2-D array of 0s and 1s.
 The dimensions of this array are exactly the same as the dimensions of the original image.
 The 0s and 1s represent if the object is present on that part of the image (1) or not (0).
 The model determines the location of every pixel that belongs to the object, and places a "1" at the location of every such pixel in a 2-D array having the same height and width as the picture.

-Since I resized the image to 640x640 before passing it to the model, the resulting dimensions for the object's location array (segmentation mask) are also 640x640.
-I resized the mask to the original image dimensions using nearest neighbor interpolation.
-The new pixel's value (0 or 1) is assigned the value of the closest pixel from the original image.
-It allowed me to scale the mask to the original, larger dimensions by transfering the information regarding object location in an accurate way.
-The new pixels that fill in the empty space of the larger image, are made to correspond to the closest pixels to that empty space, as defined in the original mask.

-and the processed image is returned to the user with the detected object highlighted in red color.
+For further processing, these masks need to be transfered to the CPU, if GPU was used for object detection.

 <h1 align="center"></h1>